NemProject/NanoWallet/README.md

 ### Build from source ###

-1) Install gulp

-<pre>npm install -g gulp-cli</pre>

-2) Open a console to the path of the NanoWallet folder and install all the needed dependencies
+1) Open a console to the path of the NanoWallet folder and install all the needed dependencies

 <pre>npm install</pre>

-3) Build:
+2) Build:

-<pre>gulp</pre>
+<pre>npm run build</pre>

 ##### OR #####

-4) Run NanoWallet as App (packaged with chromium browser)
+3) Run NanoWallet as App (packaged with chromium browser)

 <pre>npm run devApp</pre>

 ##### OR #####

-5) Build NanoWallet apps, default set to : win64,osx64,linux64
+4) Build NanoWallet apps, default set to : win64,osx64,linux64

-<pre>gulp build-app</pre>
+<pre>npm run build-app</pre>

 ### Known issues ###